dwavesystems/dimod/docs/intro/intro_quadratic.rst

   polynomials of binary, integer, and discrete variables, with all terms of degree two or less.

+  For an introduction to QMs, see
-  For the QM class, its attributes and methods, see :ref:`qm`.
+  :std:doc:`Concepts: Quadratic Models <oceandocs:concepts/qm>`.
+For the QM class, its attributes and methods, see the :ref:`QM reference documentation <qm>`.

 * **Binary Quadratic Models**

-  The :term:`binary quadratic model` (BQM) class, :class:`~dimod.binary.binary_quadratic_model.BinaryQuadraticModel`, encodes :term:`Ising` and quadratic unconstrained binary optimization (\ :term:`QUBO`\ ) models used by samplers such as the D-Wave system.
+  The :term:`binary quadratic model` (BQM) class, :class:`~dimod.binary.binary_quadratic_model.BinaryQuadraticModel`, encodes :term:`Ising` and quadratic unconstrained binary optimization (\ :term:`QUBO`\ ) models used by samplers such as D-Wave's quantum computers.

   For an introduction to BQMs, see
-  :std:doc:`Binary Quadratic Models <oceandocs:concepts/bqm>`.

-  For the BQM class, its attributes and methods, see :ref:`bqm`.
+  :std:doc:`Concepts: Binary Quadratic Models <oceandocs:concepts/bqm>`.
+For the BQM class, its attributes and methods, see the :ref:`BQM reference documentation <bqm>`.

 * **Discrete Quadratic Models**